ciuteoteo/lordsoftheday/README.md

-# lordsoftheday
-Lords of the Day
+# Lords of the Day

 1. Xiuhtecuhtli - god of fire and time.
 2. Tlaltecuhtli - god of the earth.